gaoyunzhi/telegram_taiwan_content_exporter/README.md

 Personal use.

-1. Aggregate Douban news feed.
-2. Export interesting feed to Telegram.
+Export Taiwan news articles to Telegram, and translate to simplified Chinese.

 Will add doc if more than 10 people star.